Svn-Sp/LIT-an-LLVM-IR-Tuner-Pilot-Project/README.md

 ![Pi Benchmark Comparison](diagrams/pi_benchmark_comparison.png)

 The benchmark implements a Monte Carlo method for calculating π by generating random points in a unit square and determining the ratio that fall within a unit circle.
+This benchmark is based on the Monte Carlo pi computation from the [LLVM benchmark repository maintained by Microsoft](https://github.com/microsoft/checkedc-llvm-test-suite/blob/master/SingleSource/Benchmarks/Misc/pi.c).
 This benchmark demonstrates significant performance improvements through structural autotuning:

 - **Original runtime**: 0.1132s (baseline)
 - **Compiler optimizations**: